-This describes the iteration for all timesteps, i.e., the whole discrete waveform $\bm{U}^{(k)}$.
-Since both matrices are block lower triangular, so is the resulting iteration matrix.
-The diagonal blocks are given by ${\bm{M}^*}^{-1}\bm{N}^*$ and determine the spectral radius, which is the asymptotic convergence rate.

-Since the diagonal blocks are identical, it is sufficient to look at a single timestep.
+By writing out the linear system for all timesteps in a single WR iteration, one can see that the iteration matrix is a block lower-triangular Toeplitz matrix.
+Thus, its spectral radius is independent of the number of timesteps, c.f., \cite{Janssen1996}.
+This means it is sufficient to look at a single timestep to determine the optimal relaxation parameter.
 In this setting the iteration matrix w.r.t. $\bm{u}_\Gamma^{(k)}$ was already determined in \cite{Monge:2017}.
 It is given by

 where

 This is obtained by solving \eqref{EQ IE DIR} for $\bm{u}_I^{(1), (k+1), n+1}$, assuming $\bm{u}_I^{(1),(k+1),n} = \bm{0}$.
 Insert this result into \eqref{EQ IE FLUX} and then \eqref{EQ IE NEU}.
 Lastly, solve \eqref{EQ IE NEU} for $\bm{u}_\Gamma^{(k+1),n+1}$, assuming $\bm{u}_{I}^{(2),(k+1),n} = \bm{0}$, using the Schur-complement.